Guy Opperman was appointed as Parliamentary Under-Secretary of State at the Department for Work and Pensions on 14 June 2017.

 Career before politics

 Guy was called to the bar in 1989.
 He spent 20 years as a barrister and was also Director of his family’s engineering business until 2009.

 Guy is an amateur jockey and rode his first win in 1985.

 Parliamentary Under Secretary of State for Pensions and Financial Inclusion

 - pensioner benefits, including new State Pension, Winter Fuel Payments and Pension Credit

-- private and occupational pensions, including regulatory powers, Automatic Enrolment and the National Employment Savings Trust (NEST)
+- private and occupational pensions, including regulatory powers and the National Employment Savings Trust (NEST)

 - oversight of arms-length bodies, including the Pensions Regulator, Pension Protection Fund, Financial Assistance Scheme and Pensions Ombudsman

 - financial guidance, including the Single Financial Guidance Body, Financial Inclusion Policy Forum and Post Office Card Accounts